stack2030/AstroDocs/README.md

 3. **Reference**
 4. **Ecosystem**

-The all-in-one editions combine these sections into a single document.
-The PDF release also provides each section as an individual volume.
+Each file combines these sections into one all-in-one edition.

 ## Repository structure